pixelgalaxies/crescendo/README.md

 ```

 >#### .col-*
->> Class syntax: col-1, col-9, col-10, etc. As long as the numbers add up to ten, the grid will work.
+>> Class syntax: col-1, col-9, col-10, etc. As long as the numbers add up to twelve, the grid will work.
 If for some reason you put too few columns in a row, the columns will flex themselves horizontally to fill up the row.
 If you put too many, it will wrap into a new line, and flex the width of the viewport.
 Columns flex downward into a, you guessed it, column.

 ```
 <div class="grid">
   <div class="row">
-    <div class="col-5"></div>
+    <div class="col-6"></div>
-    <div class="col-5"></div>
+    <div class="col-6"></div>
   </div>
 </div>
 ```